 In the above example, it is clear that the interests of the customer are likely to differ from those of the finance company (it may suit the customer quite well to evade paying his outstanding debt).
 However, passing his personal data to a debt collection agency in these circumstances could not be called “unwarranted”.

 Finally, the processing of information under the legitimate interests condition must be fair and lawful and must comply with all the data protection principles.

 Continuing the above example, the finance company must ensure that the personal data it passes to the debt collection agency is accurate (for example, in the known details of the customer’s identity); that it is up to date (for example, in the amount outstanding and the customer’s last known address); and that it is not excessive – the agency should only get as much personal data as is relevant or necessary for the purpose of finding the customer and recovering the debt.

-At least one of the conditions must be met whenever you process personal data.
+At least one of the conditions listed above must be met whenever you process personal data.
 However, if the information is sensitive personal data, at least one of several other conditions must also be met before the processing can comply with the first data protection principle.
 These other conditions are as follows.